aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorcellvaluetype/_index.md

 ```

-Represents the value of a cell containing a \#NAME? error.
+Represents the value of a cell containing a \#N/A error.

 ### NAME {#NAME}
 ```